tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 There's one more detail about voltage that might be relevant here, and that is: the greater the voltage, the greater the electric field.
 Can we then say “the greater the zvolts the greater the energy field”?

 So, zvolts represent the difference between the two poles of … what?
 Reality itself, as defined by Relativity?
 The value of zvolts are always proportional (by *c*) to the value of mass, and they determine the size of the energy field.
-As everything that exists can be described using *E=mc<sup>2</sup>,* this would imply that everything that exists has a zvolt field, and as zvolts measure to greatest difference between two opposing potentials, are zvolts one measure of the duality a thing exists within?
+As everything that exists can be described using *E=mc<sup>2</sup>,* this would imply that everything that exists has a zvolt field, and as zvolts measure the greatest difference between two opposing potentials, are zvolts one measure of the duality a thing exists within?

-It's all quite fertile ground for speculation, at least to someone like myself who is too uneducated to know the thousands of reasons why speculation is pointless.
+It's all quite fertile ground for speculation, at least to someone like myself who is too uneducated to know the thousands of reasons why such speculation is pointless.

 Getting back to these twelve formulas… we think about voltage, resistance, and current (or energy and mass) as separate things, similar to how we think about time and space as two different things.
 However, space and time are two parts of one larger thing called *space-time*.
 Likewise, voltage, current, and resistance are three aspects of one type of energy, electricity.
 Frequency, wavelength, and velocity are three aspects of another thing, such as radiation.
 All areas where this law applies are themselves different aspects, or parts, of an even larger expression of energy.